Chart Color Schemes

 Murdoch is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Murdoch's dwelling structure, as per the latest Census, consisted of 78.0% houses and 22.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 76.5% houses and 23.6% other dwellings.
-Home ownership in Murdoch stood at 53.0%, with mortgaged dwellings at 23.0% and rented ones at 24.0%.
-The median monthly mortgage repayment was $2,037, below Perth metro's average of $2,200.
-The median weekly rent was $445, compared to Perth metro's $400.
-Nationally, Murdoch's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Murdoch's dwelling structures, as per the latest Census, consisted of 78.0% houses and 22.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 76.5% houses and 23.6% other dwellings.
+Home ownership in Murdoch was 53.0%, with mortgaged dwellings at 23.0% and rented ones at 24.0%.
+The median monthly mortgage repayment in Murdoch was $2,037, lower than Perth metro's average of $2,200.
+The median weekly rent in Murdoch was $445, higher than Perth metro's $400.
+Nationally, Murdoch's mortgage repayments were above the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing